-The risk is chasing a lower rate while extending your term, which could mean paying more due to the longer repayment period, says Kevin W. Hardin, senior loan officer at HomeStreet Bank in Scottsdale, Arizona.
+The risk is chasing a lower rate while extending your term, which could mean paying more due to the longer repayment period, says Kevin W. Hardin, a lending officer with Bank of America.

 All mortgages come with an initial rate that’s either fixed or adjustable.
 A fixed rate never changes.
 An adjustable, or variable, rate can change over time.
 Adjustables, known as hybrids, have a rate that adjusts only after three, five, seven or 10 years.

 Adjustable-rate mortgages, or ARMs, have monthly payments that can move up and down as interest rates fluctuate.
 Most have an initial fixed-rate period during which the borrower’s rate doesn’t change, followed by a longer period during which the rate changes at preset intervals.

 An adjustable rate exposes you to the risk of a higher payment.
 The closer you are to an adjustment and the longer you plan to keep your home, the riskier the adjustable-rate mortgage is.
 If you refinance into a fixed rate, the risk goes away.